Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-15-how-to-implement-a-crud-using-ajax-and-json.markdown

 ![New Book](/media/2016/11/books6.png)

-There we go, the **alert** tells us that the form was succesfully processed and hopefully it was created in the database.
+There we go, the **alert** tells us that the form was successfully processed and hopefully it was created in the database.

 {% highlight javascript %}